2022 West Lothian Council election: Aftermath

 Although the SNP won the most seats, Labour were chosen to run the council after doing a deal with the Conservatives.
 The council resembles the set up after the previous election, with Labour running a minority administration with loose coalition support from the four Conservative councillors, the Independent Stuart Borrowman and Liberal Democrat, Sally Pattle.

 In response to the announcement, former Labour councillor and MSP Neil Findlay, who represented Fauldhouse and the Breich Valley from 2003 to 2012, called his own party "shameful [for] voting Tories into office", saying the Conservatives were "the enemy of my class".

+2022 Broxburn, Uphall and Winchburgh by-election

+In September 2022, Broxburn, Uphall and Winchburgh Labour councillor Ann Davidson died.
+A by-election was held on 1 December 2022 and was won by Labour candidate Tony Boyle.